yossigi/compress_roas/README.md

 ```
 ***
 ## tools/scan_roas.py
-scan_roas searchs the authenticated result tree from an rcynic run for ROAs, and prints out the signing time, ASN, and prefixes for each ROA, one ROA per line.
+scan_roas searches the authenticated directory of RPKI objects that rcynic creates, and prints out the signing time, ASN, and prefixes for each ROA, one ROA per line.
 Full documentation can be found here (https://rpki.net/wiki/doc/RPKI/Utils#scan_roas)
 ***
 ## valid_announcements.py